 - At the destination, e.g. a Cathedral, perhaps set up a pilgrims’ book for signing their names (and other data too, such as: age – gender – home-town – nationality – start-point – duration – mode (foot/bicycle/horse)).

 - As you plot the route, also bear in mind the importance of suggesting general spiritual practices at various holy places and waypoints – e.g. meditation, prayer, connecting with nature, water, stones, trees, plants and animals, singing/chanting and being silent etc. And to turn a walk into a pilgrimage, at the beginning set your private ‘intention’ – dedicate your journey to something that you want help with, or for which you want to give thanks.

-- Or pilgrimage-specific practices like circumambulating a church before entering, lying down and looking at ceiling, having a ‘holy nap’ in church, or ‘looking at sky’ meditation, kneeling at the altar and thinking about things that matter to you, lighting candles, singing songs or reading poetry in the holy place, sign your name in the parish church visitors’ books, give donations to churches, contact relic – a shell, stone, personal to you etc. that you place on holy objects as you pass along the route, maybe give it away at the end by placing on a cairn in the cathedral, or keep it; and immerse in the wild water spots and imagine being cleansed, connect with trees and plants.
-This helps to flesh out the spirituality of the pilgrimage.
+- Or pilgrimage-specific practices like circumambulating a church before entering, lying down and looking at ceiling, having a ‘holy nap’ in church, or ‘looking at sky’ meditation, kneeling at the altar and thinking about things that matter to you, lighting candles, singing songs or reading poetry in the holy place, sign your name in the parish church visitors’ books, give donations to churches, contact relic – a shell, stone, personal to you etc. that you place on holy objects as you pass along the route, maybe give it away at the end by placing on a cairn in the cathedral, or keep it; and immerse in the wild water spots and imagine being cleansed, connect with trees and plants, and walk barefoot.
+All this helps to flesh out the spirituality of the pilgrimage.